 Effective April 1, 2019, the Company has adopted Ind AS 116 "Leases" and applied the standard to all lease contracts existing on April 1, 2019 using modified retrospective method.
 Accordingly, the Company has not restated comparative information, instead, the cumulative effect of initially applying this standard has been recognised as an adjustment to the opening balance of retained earnings as on 1st April, 2019.
-The Company recorded the lease liability at the present value of the lease payments discounted at the incremental borrowing rate and right-of-use assets at its carrying amount as if the Standard had been applied since the commencementdate, but discounted using the lessee's incremental borrowing rate at the date of initial application.
-Comparatives as at and for the year ended March 31, 2019 have not been retrospectively adjusted and therefore will continue to be reported under the accounting policies included as part of our Annual Report for the year ended March 31, 2019.
+The Company recorded the lease liability at the present value of the lease payments discounted at the incremental borrowing rate and right-of-use assets at its carrying amount as if the Standard had been applied since the commencement date, but discounted using the lessee's incremental borrowing rate at the date of initial application.

 On the date of initial application i.e. April 1, 2019, the adoption of the new standard resulted in recognition of right-of-use asset of Rs.
 2.63 lakhs and a corresponding lease liability of Rs.
 5.42 lakhs by adjusting retained earnings net of taxes of Rs 2.02 lakh (net of deferred tax) as at April 1, 2019.
 The discount rate applied to lease liabilities as at April 1, 2019 is 8.70%.
-The Company has recognized amortization of ROU aggregating Rs.
-0.17 lakhs and interest expenses on lease liabilities of Rs.0.47 lakhs in the Statement of Profit and Loss for the year ended March 31, 2020.
-Lease payments during the year have been disclosed under financial activities in the cash flow statements.